-The ABI is the only association in this industry to be endorsed by the Law Society of England and Wales, and included in the Law Society of Scotland's approved supplier scheme.
+The ABI is the only association in this industry to be working with the Law Society of England and Wales, and included in the Law Society of Scotland's approved supplier scheme.
 These are Britain’s highest independent legal professional bodies.

 We’re also the only industry body to be approved by and hold a formal agreement with the DVLA.

 These partnerships are more than a show of integrity.
 In practice, they help our members to work more efficiently and resolve clients’ cases with a minimum of fuss.